css-modules/css-modules/packages/postcss-modules-local-by-default/README.md

 [PostCSS] plugin to transform global selectors into the [local scope] format of [Webpack]'s [css-loader].

-**WARNING: This project depends on [css-loader]'s [local scope] feature, which is marked as experimental and is very likely to change in the future.**
+**WARNING: This project depends on [css-loader]'s [local scope] feature, which is marked as experimental and is very likely to change in the future.
+Always ensure you're using the latest version of both [css-loader] and postcss-local-scope together.**

 ## Why?